rtoal/ple/docs/reinforcement/haskell.md

 1. Haskell is supposedly a pure functional language but real programs need effects, random numbers, and I/O. How does Haskell do these things, if at all?

-1. What is the type signature of `getLine` do?
+1. What is the type signature of `getLine`?
 What does it do?

 1. Write a Haskell script (command line driven program) that writes the values 1 through 100 on a separate line.
 Explain how Haskell separates the pure and impure parts of this program.